AnjaliSandip/ElmerFEM-Dakota/Examples/Centered Parameter Study/README.md

 This is a common benchmark problem in fluid-structure interaction problems [1].

- - Objective: Determine the effect of changes in Reynold's number (between 0 and 100) of fluid flow on drag coefficient at the final timestep
+ - Objective: Determine the effect of changes in Reynold's number (between 0 and 100) on drag coefficient at the final timestep
  - Experimental data: Previous literature [1-4]
  - Numerical model: Implemented in Elmer FEM/FlowSolve Solver [5]
  - Data Analysis: Centered parameter study [6] performed using Dakota